nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Solution:
-* We intend to keep error messages as short but as unambiguous as possible, so that users are able to identify their misinput and fix them accordingly.
+* We intend to keep error messages as short but as unambiguous as possible, so that users are able to identify their misinputs and fix them accordingly.

 ### Edit command error message is inconsistent with respect to invalid id